shinasnp/survey-form/README.md

     User Interaction: Users fill out the survey, providing responses based on the defined questions and logic.

     Result Analysis: The customer reviews survey results, leveraging the system's analytical capabilities.

+Note:
+1. A PNG image of the app flow design details is added.

+2. A PNG image of the ER diagram is added.